alex-strobel/DPP-LabManual/Research/Administration/Workflow_research_projects/14_Open_data_and_code.md

 # Open data and code

 In accordance with the [OSIP Research Transparency Statement](https://tu-dresden.de/mn/psychologie/die-fakultaet/open-science/osip-research-transparency-statement) devised by the Open Science Initiative of the Faculty of Psychology, we provide open data and code (and all further material necessary to assess the validity of our results or to replicate them) *whenever possible*.

 *Whenever possible* means that there should be an objective reason for not providing open data and code (and materials).

-For *open data*, one hindering factor could be that participants may be identifiable even if the data set is anonymized (which, e.g., would be the case if you conducted a survey among the members of sime institute of psychology of soime university in some year and would provide gender and status group as variables in your anonymized data set: it may readily be the case that there has been only one female professor in this institute in the given year).
+For *open data*, one hindering factor could be that participants may be identifiable even if the data set is anonymized (which, e.g., would be the case if you conducted a survey among the members of some institute of psychology of some university in some year and would provide gender and status group as variables in your anonymized data set: it may readily be the case that there has been only one female professor in this institute in the given year).

 For *open code", one would need to push their imagination really far to construct a reason why its provision is not possible.